chrisbu/logging_handlers/README.md

 A package of logging handlers, for either the client or server, that uses the Dart SDK's [`logging` pub package](http://pub.dartlang.org/packages/logging)

-Stop Using `print()` start using `info()`
+Stop Using `print(msg)` start using `info(msg)`
 --------------------

+When you use `print()`, other users of your code have to see all your internal debug logging (I know I'm guilty of this, too).

-The logging_handlers package lets you use proper logging in your client-side or server side Dart application.
+The `logging_handlers` package lets you use proper logging in your client-side or server side Dart application.

 Why?
 ----

-Because when I use your library (or when you use my library), I want to control the amount of logging output from your debug messages (and, I hope, you want to do the same for my debug messages).
+When I use your library (or when you use my library), I want to control the amount of logging output from your debug messages (and, I hope, you want to do the same for my debug messages).
 By using the Dart logging framework, we can both be happy.

-There are two parts to logging:
+There are two parts involved in logging:
 -------------------------------

 1. Sending log messages into a logging framework
-2. Outputting the log messages (eg, to the stdout, a file, the browser).
+2. Outputting the log messages somewhere (eg, to the stdout, a file, the browser).

 Dart's `print()` sort of covers both of these use cases, and the quick'n'dirty alternative described below also does the same thing.
-It's not the best way, but at least it means that log messages can be putput somewhere other than the console (such as a file).
+It's not the best way, but at least it means that log messages can be output somewhere other than the console (such as a file).

 First, some background about logging